 How to make the best cranberry orange shortbread cookies

 I can’t possibly imagine Christmas without the fresh aroma of cookies in the oven.
 It’s one of those fragrances that stays with you for the rest of your life, and takes you back to your childhood days whenever you fill your kitchen with it.
 And making these beauties is dead easy.
 But, there are a few tricks if you want to get perfect shortbread cookies every single time.

 - refrigerate the dough for at least one hour before baking

 - pre-heat the oven before popping the cookies in

 Most dessert recipes call for soften butter, and ingredients at room temperature.
 Shortbread cookies are the exception from the rule.
 We want the butter cold straight from the fridge, so that when it’s rubbed with the flour it crumbles nicely.
 Salted butter works better, it gives the cookies a good taste and texture, where the unsalted butter tends to taste pretty bland in this recipe.

 Sift the flour, add the butter cut into cubes, and rub it in until it resembles breadcrumbs.
-Add the orange zest, orange juice and orrange essence, plus sugar and dried cranberries, and knead gently to form a dough.
+Add the orange zest, orange juice and orrange extract, plus sugar and dried cranberries, and knead gently to form a dough.